mideko/homebridge-hik-alerts/README.md

 Important: for the sensors, make sure that
  - the <b>names</b> of the camera's are identical (towards Camera FFmpeg, cameras are matched by the name) and
  - the <b>order</b> corresponds with the order in which the cameras are defined in the NVR (towards the NVR, cameras are matched by their sequence nr.).

+ ## Configuration Homekit
+ After setting this up in Homebridge, you need to configure the following in <b>Homekit</b>:
+ - create an <em>automation</em> for each sensor/camera pair.
+ - switch on Notification for each camer